polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/01 - Introduction.md

 ### A guide to the guide

-The book's convention, is created carefully to allow you to understand what is being described.
+The book's convention is created carefully to allow you to understand what is being described.
 First of all, any property or attribute from Hyperlambda is referenced like **[foo]**, where *"foo"* assumes we are talking about a node's name.
 This convention is used whenever a node is referenced inline in the text.
 Emphasized and important points, are written like *this*.
-Inline code is written like `this` and multiple lines of code is written like the following.
+Inline code is written like `this`, and multiple lines of code is written like below.
+Often you can also directly evaluate the code examples, by clicking the yellow _"flash"_ button embedded inside of the code examples, such as the following illustrates.

 ```hyperlambda-snippet
 create-widget:my-widget